Our Lady of Victory Church (Brooklyn)

 The Church of Our Lady of Victory is a Black Catholic parish in the Diocese of Brooklyn, located at Throop Avenue and Macdonough Street in New York.
 The parish was established in 1868.

 History

 The church was built between 1891 and 1895 to the designs of architect Thomas F. Houghton.
 OLOV is a classic Gothic style church, made of dark Manhattan schist trimmed with white limestone.

 Due to a decrease in the population at nearby parishes, in 2011 Bishop Nicholas DiMarzio ordered for the church to be merged with Holy Rosary and St. Peter Claver, forming a new parish: St. Martin De Porres.

-The current pastor is Fr.
-Alonzo Cox, at one point the youngest pastor in the diocese.

-2017-2018 marked its 150th anniversary.
+The current pastor is Fr Alonzo Cox, at one point the youngest pastor in the diocese.
+In 2017-2018, the church marked its 150th anniversary.